 Tiffany Burghart worked in partnership with Visit Idaho to create this Travel Tip.

-As someone who loves visiting national parks and monuments, Craters of the Moon National Monument and Preserve has been on my radar for a while.
-Initially, I envisioned us visiting during summer – hiking, exploring the lava caves, and maybe even backpacking.
+As someone who loves to visit national parks and monuments, Craters of the Moon National Monument and Preserve has been on my radar for a while.
+Initially, I envisioned us visiting during summer—hiking, exploring the lava caves and maybe even backpacking.

-But as someone who also loves off-peak travel, I was intrigued when I learned you can snowshoe and cross-country ski at Craters of the Moon during winter.
-Instantly I knew we had to try it, but I also wondered if I would feel like we were missing out by visiting during winter.
+But as someone who also loves off-peak-season travel, I was intrigued when I learned you can find cross-country skiing and snowshoeing in Idaho at Craters of the Moon in winter.
+Instantly I knew we had to try it, but I also wondered if I would feel like we were missing out by planning our trip during winter.
 Regardless, we couldn’t think of a better place for our first family snowshoe outing.

 Getting to Craters of the Moon

-On the day of our visit, as we drove the road from Twin Falls to Craters of the Moon on the Peaks to Craters Scenic Byway and I knew we were in for something special.
+On the day of our visit, as we drove the road from Twin Falls to the park on the Peaks to Craters Scenic Byway, I knew we were in for something special.
 Towering above the highway, we could see the Sawtooth and Pioneer Mountains in the distance.

-Travel Note: On occasion, GPS can be unreliable in this area.
-Check these directions on how to accurately reach Craters of the Moon.
+On occasion, GPS can be unreliable in this area.
+Check these directions on how to accurately reach Craters of the Moon ahead of your departure.
 You will not have to traverse any unpaved roads to reach the visitors center.

 One word to describe our experience?
 Wow.
 Simply wow.

-There was something incredibly magical about the juxtaposition of the volcanic rock and cinder cones against bright blue skies and a blanket of white that had us all in awe.
+There was something incredibly magical about the juxtaposition of the volcanic rock and cinder cones against bright blue skies and the blanket of white that had us all in awe.

-The location of Craters of the Moon puts the closest gas station and restaurant miles away, so you’ll want to plan accordingly.
-Here are a few things we suggest having with you:
+The location of the park puts the nearest gas station and restaurant miles away, so you’ll want to plan accordingly.
+Here are a few things we suggest having with you in advance:

 - A full tank of fuel